mendableai/mendable-nextjs-chatbot/README.md

 # Mendable Chatbot with Next.js (Starter Kit)

-This is a sample project to demonstrate how to use Mendable API to build your own chatbot with Next.js.
+This is a sample project to demonstrate how to use Mendable API to build your own custom chatbot interface.
+Made with [Next.js](https://vercel.com/solutions/nextjs), [Vercel AI SDK](https://vercel.com/blog/introducing-the-vercel-ai-sdk) and [shadcn/ui](https://ui.shadcn.com/).

 ![](/public/readmeHero.png)